 Here are 5 proven ways that will help you to keep your best customers, turn them into raving fans and reduce churn rate while you are at it.

 I’d say that’s a pretty big win!

-Keep data and information about your most loyal customers.
+Keep data and information about your most loyal customers in a CRM.
 They don't have to give you their business, but they choose to use your services or product.

 Understanding why people are leaving is key to plugging any holes and gaps in increasing your customer retention rate.
 You must figure out whether churn is voluntary or involuntary.